sonblog/blog/content/posts/2020-03-08-jwt-design.md

 ---

-Architechure: browser --> server (backend, session, database) --> APIs --> database.
+Architecture: browser --> server (backend, session, database) --> APIs --> database.

 What about everything else ?
 - Works on SPAs and Mobile